GOP weighs nearly unprecedented move to pass health care bill

 Republican leaders have said they expect the CBO to weigh in on the new bill early next week, days ahead of an expected vote.
 But senators say the score may not include the sweeping changes to insurance regulations, which were initially proposed by Senators Ted Cruz, R-Texas, and Mike Lee, R-Utah.

-“I don’t think we'll have a score from CBO on the Cruz amendment,” Senator Ron Johnson, R-Wisc., told reporters on Thursday.
+“I don’t think we'll have a score from CBO on the Cruz amendment,” Sen. Ron Johnson, R-Wisc., told reporters on Thursday.

 It is extremely rare for significant legislation to be voted on without a score from the CBO.